3JTek/General-Assembly-Notes/module-01/responsive-css.md

 - mobile: 320px - 768px
 - tablet: 769px - 1024px
-- desktop: < 1025px
+- desktop: < 1024px

+There's also a [great article by David Gilbertson](https://medium.freecodecamp.org/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862) which advocates:

+- mobile: > 600px
+- tablet portrait: 600px - 899px
+- tablet landscape: 900px - 1199px
+- desktop: 1200px

 ## `@media` statement

-In order to respond to these breakpoints we can use the `@meadia` statement to send specific styles to specific breakpoints.
+In order to respond to these breakpoints we can use the `@media` statement to send specific styles to specific breakpoints.
 The syntax looks like this:

 ```css
 @media [media] and [condition] {